The exact non-Gaussian weak lensing likelihood: A framework to calculate analytic likelihoods for correlation functions on masked Gaussian random fields: Analytic Multidimensional Likelihoods of Two-Point Functions

 Consider two isotropic fields $A^i(\bvec{\Omega})$ and $A^j(\bvec{\Omega})$ defined on the spherical domain $\bvec{\Omega}$.
 The direction-independent real-space two-point function, the correlation function\footnote{Outside of cosmology, the correlation function is called covariance function.}, is given by the expectation

 over all points with an angular separation $\vert\bvec{\theta}\vert = \theta$ and with respect to realizations of the fields.
-It can be understood as either auto- or cross-correlation by using either the same or two different fields for the expectation in Eq.~\eqref{eq:def_corr}.
+It can be understood as an auto- or cross-correlation, depending on whether the same or two different fields are used for the expectation in Eq.~\eqref{eq:def_corr}.
 In practice, the correlation function is estimated on a single field realization using a (weighted) arithmetic mean.
-A simplified estimator, excluding weights, is given by
+A simplified estimator, excluding weights, is given by \citep[e.g.][]{schneider2002a}

-where points on the fields are labelled by $k$, $l$ and $\Delta_{kl} (\theta)$ selects points separated by $\theta$ or within an angular-separation bin $\Delta \theta$.
+where points on the fields are labeled by $k$, $l$ and $\Delta_{kl} (\theta)$ selects points separated by $\theta$ or within an angular-separation bin $\Delta \theta$.
 We will denote correlation-function estimators as $\hat{\xi}^{ij} (\theta)$ and introduce another estimator tailored to our use case in Sect.~\ref{sec:corr_func_est}.
-It is for such an estimator that we wish to find the likelihood.
+It is worth pointing out here that estimators generally estimate a summary statistic based on a sample of finite size of the underlying random variables.
+In a probabilistic modeling framework, the probability density function, or likelihood, of the estimator in use is crucial, which is why we wish to derive the likelihood for a correlation function estimated on a masked sphere analytically.
 The fields in question will be assumed to be Gaussian random fields for the remainder of this work.
 We discuss the validity of this assumption in the light of the weak-lensing correlation function in App.~\ref{app:non_linear_scales}.
-Nevertheless, the correlation-function estimator will in general not have a Gaussian sampling distribution.
-This can already be seen by looking at Eq.~\ref{eq:simp_xi_est}, where the Gaussian random variables $A_k$ enter quadratically, which is a non-linear operation and therefore does not retain Gaussianity.
+Nevertheless, the sampling distribution of the correlation-function estimator will in general not be Gaussian.
+This can already be seen by looking at Eq.~\eqref{eq:simp_xi_est}, where the Gaussian random variables $A_k$ enter quadratically, which is a non-linear operation and therefore does not retain Gaussianity.

 Only when a sufficient number of independent pairs is considered, i.e. the survey area is large or enough small scale modes are added, will the central limit theorem apply and the distribution of correlation functions will eventually become Gaussian.
 Generally, no closed form for the full-sky correlation-function likelihood exists \citep{sellentin2018}.